 The experiences of testers are used to compare the treatment of one home seeker (protected class) to another (non-protected class).
 In this context, testing measures the difference in treatment afforded a home seeker as determined by the information and services provided by property management firms, rental agents, and others.
 The experiences of testers are used to compare the treatment of one home seeker (protected class) to another (non-protected class).
-In this context, testing measures the difference in treatment afforded a home seeker as determined by the information and services provided seeker as determined by the information and services are used to compare the treatment of one home seeker (protected class) to another (non-protected class).
 In this context, testing measures the difference in treatment afforded a home seeker as determined by the information and services provided by property management firms, rental agents and others.